 TSH – Why It’s Useless

-(All of the below, plus even more detail, can be found in Chapter 4 in the revised STTM book.
-It’s highly recommended to have the book on hand when you visit your doctor for reference.
-Bookmark key areas)
+(All of the below, plus even more detail, can be found in Chapter 4 in the revised STTM book, which can be helpful if you have the book right with you at your doctor’s appointment.
+Bookmark key areas.)

-Talk to any Endocrinologist or most medical-school-trained doctors, and you will be told that
+The TSH lab test–it’s been around since the early 1970′s.
+And talk to any Endocrinologist or most medical-school-trained doctors, and you will be told the following:

 - The TSH lab is a reliable physiological marker of thyroid function (i.e. whether you are hypo or hyper)